 - Ed Delina (Throws) RUNNERUP

 - Manu Guzman (Sprints) 2ND RUNNERUP

 Francis Obiena (Jumps), Carlos De Imus (Walks)

 Edwin Giron places 7th at the Asian Juniors 800m, the first Filipino in 16 years to Top 8 (2018)

-Giron Jr. has finished 7th in the 800m at the Asian Junior Championships in Gifu.
+Giron Jr. finished 7th in the 800m at the Asian Junior Championships in Gifu.

 Giron’s feat makes him the First Filipino athlete to make the top 8 at Asian Juniors in 16 years.

-The last being Julie Rose Forbes in 2002 in the 400 Hurdles who finished 5th, and Ralph Waldy Soguilon in 2001 in the 100m who finished 8th.
+The last was Julie Rose Forbes in 2002 in the 400 Hurdles who finished 5th, and Ralph Waldy Soguilon in 2001 in the 100m who finished 8th.

 Giron clocked 1:54.17, with 3rd place in his heat, 5th fastest time, and qualifying 7th to the final on placing.